 While insertions take \Oh{1} expected time for a sufficiently small \teigi{load factor}, i.e., the maximum ratio between the number of stored elements and $|H|$ before doubling the size of $H$, a lookup takes \Oh{1} worst case time.

-\paragraph{Practical Considerations} Preliminary experiments revealed that the cuckoo hash table with three hash functions has faster insertion times, whereas the lookup is slightly slower than the table operating with only two hash functions.
-The load factor does not have much influence on the final size, since a higher load factor makes it more probable that an insertion collision exceeds the threshold of maximal iterations.
+The load factor in combination with the threshold on the maximal number of iterations for collision handling does not have much influence on the final size, since a higher load factor makes it more probable that an insertion collision exceeds the threshold.
 Setting this threshold to a smaller value boosts the insertion speed at the expense of a higher risk of creating an unnecessarily large table.
 However, preliminary experiments were in favor for a small threshold around 100 iterations.
-For the experiments in the following section, we fixed it to 100, and set the load factor to $0.8$.
+For the experiments in the following section, we fixed the theshold to 100, and set the load factor to $0.9$.